Pep15/Practical_SRE/README.md

             ```

     * **Configuration Prometheus-community:**
-        -   To configure Prometheus to scrape metrics from your applications, apply your ServiceMonitor resources.
+        -   To configure Prometheus to scrape metrics from the applications, apply the ServiceMonitor resources.
 These resources define which services Prometheus should monitor.
             * **ServiceMonitor(api, auth, image, webportal, postgres):**
                 -   Link between Prometheus must configure 'serviceMonitor' which is specify to Prometheus.
                     ```bash
                     kubectl apply -f Apps_deployment/prometheus-Configruation/apps-monitors.yml
                     ```
             * **PrometheusRule:**
-                -   Apply your PrometheusRule to set up alerting rules.
+                -   Apply the PrometheusRule to set up alerting rules.
 These rules are used by Prometheus to generate alerts, which are then sent to Alertmanager..
                     ```bash
                     kubectl apply -f Apps_deployment/prometheus-Configruation/app-alerts-rules.yml
                     ```